-- EHO Capacity: competing priorities for action and intervention alongside operational responsibilities - Resources: Lack of/limited grant assistance and loan schemes to support investment in empty homes - Competing priorities: Balancing operational workload issues with new projects, initiatives and, reporting requirements - Legal complexities: Challenging cases where owners can't be traced or ownership is in dispute can be extremely time consuming - Sharing of information: Data sharing agreements are not in place and/or there is lack of appetite to resolve data barriers
+- EHO Capacity: Competing priorities for action and intervention alongside operational responsibilities - Resources: Lack of/limited grant assistance and loan schemes to support investment in empty homes - Competing priorities: Balancing operational workload issues with new projects, initiatives and reporting requirements - Legal complexities: Challenging cases where owners can't be traced, or ownership is in dispute can be extremely time consuming - Legal or financial constraints: Reluctance or inability to use Compulsory Purchase Orders due to costs involved in purchase or legal resource not available to pursue cases - Other legal or administrative processes: Including de-crofting, establishing status of properties subject to repossession proceedings, or obtaining grants of confirmation where owners and next-generation heirs are deceased - Access to data: Data sharing agreements are not in place and/or there is lack of appetite to resolve data barriers and/or collection of data within council is insufficient to support a strategic approach to empty homes work - Rigid application of empty homes council tax surcharge: Limited or no discretion to delay imposition of empty homes surcharge where it may enable owner to complete work required to bring property up to habitable standard - Resource intensive activities for limited outcomes: Small number of empty homes brought back into use annually compared to costs/time involved in doing so - Wider understanding and appreciation of contribution empty homes makes to corporate and community objectives: Lack of knowledge and understanding of how empty homes links to LHS and wider local authority plans and priorities

-- Resource intensive activities for limited outcomes: Small number of empty homes brought back into use annually compared to costs/time involved in doing so - Wider understanding and appreciation of contribution empty homes makes to corporate and community objectives: Lack of knowledge and understanding of how empty homes links to LHS and wider local authority plans and priorities - Lack of awareness of empty homes work and the opportunities for advice and assistance: Empty homes agenda is not understood by partners, stakeholders and wider public with greater marketing and communication required
+Lack of awareness of empty homes work and the opportunities for advice and assistance: Empty homes agenda is not understood or brought into by partners, stakeholders and wider public with greater marketing and communication required to raise awareness and encourage engagement

-It is recommended that a partnership approach to identifying challenges and barriers is pursued as part of the development of a Strategic Empty Homes Framework.
-Each local authority will be able to set out the challenges and barriers specific to their area, the potential solutions and the partners required for success.
+A partnership approach should be taken to identifying challenges and barriers as part of the development of a Strategic Empty Homes Framework.
+Each local authority will be able to set out the scale of the challenges and barriers specific to their area, the potential solutions and the partners required for success.
 This should be clearly communicated within the Strategic Empty Homes Framework.